-The transmission component includes recovery of all recoverable costs such as Transpower's connection, interconnection, and new investment charges as well as council rates and statutory levies, and any avoided cost of transmission (ACOT) payments made by Powerco to distributed generators.
+The transmission component includes all recoverable costs, such as Transpower's Connection, Benefit-based, Residual, and New Investment charges, as well as pass through costs such as council rates and statutory levies.

 Transpower's charges are set according to the transmission pricing methodology determined by the Electricity Authority and 'passed through' to customers in our prices.
-Detailed information on the transmission charges is available on the Transpower website.
+More detailed information on the pass-through of transmission charges is available in Table 17.